Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 When does Cohort 2 run?
 Are sessions recorded?

-What is the difference between a Diagnostic and Coaching?
+What is the difference between Train, Equip, and the Retainer?

 Is there pay-what-you-can or sponsored access?

-Brand and institutional sponsors can fund Access Seats, full Diagnostics for productions that cannot afford them, or full Cohort access for peer organizations.
+Brand and institutional sponsors can fund Access Seats, full Equip engagements for productions that cannot afford them, or full Cohort access for peer organizations.
 See brand partnership opportunities →

 What is your cancellation and refund policy?